Raff vs Oracle Cloud: Pricing, Features, and Use Cases

 Pricing structures between Raff and Oracle Cloud are fundamentally different.

 Raff uses fixed VM tiers with published monthly and hourly pricing.
-This makes it easy to estimate infrastructure costs in advance.
+This makes infrastructure costs easier to estimate before deployment.

 Oracle Cloud uses a usage-based billing model, where compute resources are charged per CPU-hour and RAM-hour depending on the selected instance type.
 Storage, networking, and other services are billed separately.